Zymass/GlamLabTest/README.md

 # GlamLabTest

 Hi all.
-This is my test case based on CoreML
+This is my test task based on CoreML.